Cghlewis/data-mgmt-ed-research-book/_book/01-rdm.md

   2. Then, most likely, we will look for grant funding to implement that study.
 This is where the two paths begin to diverge.
 If the team is applying for federal funding, the proposal and budget are created in the project management track, while the supplemental required **[data management plan](#dmp)** is created in the data track.
 Again, it may be the same people working on both of these pieces.
   3. Next, if the grant is awarded, the project team will begin planning things such as hiring, recruitment, data collection, and how to implement the intervention.
 At the same time, those working on the data team will begin to **plan** out how to specifically implement the 2-5 page data management plan submitted to their funder and start putting any necessary structures into place.
   4. Once planning is complete, the team moves into the cycle of data collection.
 It is called a cycle because if your study is longitudinal, every step here will occur cyclically.
 Once one phase of data collection wraps up, the team re-enters the cycle again for the next phase of data collection, until all data collection is complete for the entire project.
      - The data management and project management team begin the cycle by starting **documentation**.
 You can see that this phase occurs collaboratively because it is denoted with a double outline.
-You can see that this phase occurs collaboratively because it is denoted with a double outline.
 Both teams begin developing documentation such as data dictionaries and standard operating procedures.
      - Once documentation is started, both teams collaboratively begin to create any necessary **data collection instruments**.
 These instruments will be created with input from the documentation.
 During this phase the teams may also develop their participant tracking database.
      - Next, the project management team moves into the **data collection** phase.
 In addition to actual data collection, this may also involve preliminary activities such as recruitment and consenting of participants, as well as hiring and training of data collectors.
 At this point, the data management team just provides support as needed.
      - As data is collected, the project team will **track data** as it is collected in the participant tracking database.
 The data management team will collaborate with the project management team to help troubleshoot anything related to the actual tracking database or any issues discovered with the data during tracking.
      - Next, once data is collected, the teams move into the **data capture** phase.
 This is where teams are actively retrieving or converting data.
 For electronic data this may look like downloading data from a platform or having data sent to the team via a secure transfer.
 For physical data, this may look like teams entering paper data into a database.
 Oftentimes, this again is a collaborative effort between the project management team and the data team.
      - Once the data is captured, it needs to be **stored**.
 While the data team may be in charge of setting up and monitoring the storage efforts, the project team may be the ones actively retrieving and storing the data.
      - Next the teams move into the **cleaning and validation** phase.
-At this time the data team is reviewing data cleaning plans, writing data cleaning scripts and actively cleaning data from the most recent data collection round.
+At this time the data team is reviewing data cleaning plans, writing data cleaning scripts, and actively cleaning data from the most recent data collection round.
      - And last, the data team will **version** data as it is updated or errors are found.
   5. The teams then only move out of the active data collection phase when all data collection for the project is complete.
 At this time the project team begins analyzing study data and working on publications as well as any final grant reports.
 They are able to do this because of the organized processes implemented during the data collection cycle.
 Since data was managed and cleaned throughout, data is ready for analysis as soon as data collection is complete.
 Then, while the project team is analyzing data, the data team is doing any additional **preparation to archive** data for public sharing.
   6. Last, as the grant is closing out, the team submits data for **public sharing**.